 Each personal injury case is unique, and the length of time it takes to resolve a case varies.
 Like you, we prefer cases to resolve as quickly as possible.
-However, a competent attorney will never resolve a case before the full nature of the client’s injuries is known.
+However, a competent attorney will never resolve a case before the full nature of the client’s injuries are known.
 This means that the client must have completed their medical treatment.

 After completing your medical treatment, your lawyer will move forward with your case: